+91 97633 26592 info@trendwatchindia.com +91 97633 26592 (WhatsApp)

 SHARE

-This chart shows the total number of searches per month on the sensex (red) and nifty (blue) from 2006 and 2020.
-The two highest peaks (readings of 50 and 100) took place in October 2008 and March 2020, the very months in which the major bear markets of 2008 and 2020 bottomed out and resulted in immediate runaway upward moves.
+This chart shows the total number of searches per month on the Sensex (red) and Nifty (blue) from 2006 to 2020.
+The two highest peaks (readings of 50 and 100) occurred in October 2008 and March 2020—the very months when major bear markets bottomed out and led to immediate, powerful upward moves.

 More stories about: Investing Markets Psychology Technology Trading